doublesecretagency/craft-notifier/docs/messages/variables.md

+---
+description:
+---

-# Automatic Variables
+# Special Variables

+🚩

-The following variables will be **automatically available** within your Twig [message template](/messages/set-template/).
+The following variables will be **automatically available** within your Twig [message template](/messages/set-template).
 Certain variables will (or won't) exist, depending on how each notification was triggered.

 #### [**Config Variables**](#config-variables) - Always Available